WordPress/gutenberg/docs/designers-developers/developers/backward-compatibility/README.md

 Dev notes are [posts published on the make/core site](https://make.wordpress.org/core/tag/dev-notes/) prior to WordPress releases to inform third-party developers about important changes to the developer APIs, these changes can include:
 * New APIs.
-* Explain how some changes to existing APIs might affect existing plugins and themes (Example: classname changes...)
+* Changes to existing APIs that might affect existing plugins and themes.
+(Example: classname changes...)
 * When breaking backward compatibility is unavoidable, explain the reasons and the migration flow.
 * When important deprecations are introduced (even without breakage), explain why and how third-party developers can update their code base in consequence.